predatorx7/flutter_packages/when_async/README.md

 ## Utilities

 * [When.future][whenfuture_doc] for executing Futures with snapshots.
   - For futures, use [execute][when_execute] for one time execution.
-This only does the asynchronous future computation once and returns the same future's result in subsequent calls.
+This only does the asynchronous future computation once and returns the last future's result in subsequent calls.
 To refresh the future again, use [refresh][when_refresh].
   - To get snapshots of the asynchronous computation's state instead, use [snapshots][when_snapshots].
 To get refreshed snapshots, use [refreshSnapshots][when_refreshsnapshots].

 ## Usage